 Disclosure– Every AMC must publish an investor charter and disclose investor complaints on their websites as well as the AMFI website.
 Date- 10th December 2021

 Latest SEBI News

 Bajaj Finserv has received approval to start a mutual fund company in India, and its shares have gone up 7.91%.

 Bajaj Finserv has received approval from SEBI to start an AMC and will be the latest entrant to the Indian mutual fund industry.
 Since the news, shares of the company rose 7.91% and reached a 55-week intraday high.
 Though most assets are covered by top 10 fund houses, still there is a huge opportunity for new players.
 However, market participants predict tough competition.Published: 25th Aug 2021

 SEBI Requires AMCs to Invest in Their NFOs Based on Risk Level

 SEBI amends its regulation mandating investment in NFO based on risk level for AMCs.
 This will ensure ‘skin in the game’.
 The existing rule requires an AMC to invest 1% or Rs 50 lakhs whichever is lower.
 SEBI has yet not quantified the minimum amount of investment.
 However, experts speculate that AMCs will have to invest more in equity funds as compared to debt funds.Published: 19th Aug 2021

 Frequently Asked Questions

-The SEBI stands for the Securities and Exchange Board of India.
+The full form of SEBI is Securities and Exchange Board of India.
 It is the regulator of India’s securities and commodity market owned by the Government of India.

 SEBI was established with the objective of safeguarding the investor’s interest, regulating the capital market, and establishing a transparent market.
 Moreover, it has achieved it by introducing rules and regulations, a mandatory revelation of information, etc